 Commitment and Performance

 A great performance shows that you value your goal highly, and that you were willing to pay a lot of ‘commitment coins’ for your goal.
 A poor performance shows that you don’t value your goal very highly, because you aren’t prepared to pay very many ‘commitment coins’ for your goal.
-The result of a poor performance is that you won’t actually achieve your goal.
+The result of poor performance is ultimately that you won’t actually achieve your goal.

 Your performance is what you do every single day, to keep moving towards your ultimate goal.
 Your performance is completing those daily tasks, that you say you are going to do, so that you get to where you want to be.
 It’s planning your food every day, knowing how many calories you should be eating at every meal and hitting them, tracking your calories to ensure that you don’t go over your allowance, resisting the snack table at work, drinking plenty of water, saying ‘no’ when someone offers you a piece of cake, it’s completing your exercise plan.
 It’s planning around your social life.
 It’s being realistic and accepting that you will have to make some sacrifices, and actually make them!

 If your goal is a physical goal, relating to a specific event, your performance is making sure you do every training session as planned, when planned, and put 100% effort into each session, no jibbing and no half-hearted training sessions.

 How committed are you right now to achieving your goal?
 How many commitment coins are you spending?
 Are you putting in your best performance?
 Are you still in the distraction phase or are you absolutely dedicated to achieving your goal?
 Does your performance reflect the true value of your goal?